fetlife/hasher_matcher_actioner_api/README.md

 This will:
 - Create a git tag for the version
 - Push git commits and the created tag
-- Create a GitHub release
+- Trigger Github release workflow

 ## Contributing